Your Path to Career Readiness

 - Bullet Point Action Verbs

-- Writing a U.S.-Style Resume - International Student Career Content
+- Resume Writing 101 for International Students — International Student Career Content

 Once you've decided on a path, put your career or continuing education plans into action.
 Use the resources below to develop a strategic and robust approach to achieving your goals.